Connecting City Leaders to Share and Adapt Innovative Ideas

 Representatives discuss important policy challenges and innovative solutions with national policy experts, academic thought leaders, and senior government practitioners.
 Previous convenings have focused on critical topics in urban policy, ranging anywhere from city competitiveness to leading in times of change.

-At the most recent convening, chiefs of staff left with tools and concrete action plans to address pressing issues around economic development, downtown revitalization, and building economic strength post-pandemic.
+At the most recent convening, chiefs of staff left with tools and concrete action plans to address pressing issues around increasing economic mobility and minority homeownership and revitalizing neglected neighborhoods.

 Senior Advisor, Racial Equity, Public Health & Safety, City of Sacramento